Railways

 Wensleydale Railway

 Join us on a train journey back in time.
-Join the train in Bedale for a journey to Scruton where you will meet some of the local characters from the early 1900s.
-On the return stop off at Leeming Bar to visit the superb station buildings recently restored (with the aid of the Heritage Lottery Fund) to how it was in the 1920's.
-Meet some of the station staff and, if the Station Master isn't looking, sneak a look into his parlour.
-In September and October we will be open on Wednesdays, Saturdays and Sundays.
-Our highly popular Polar Express services begin running on Friday November 19th.
-For details and booking please go to https://yorkshiredalesthepolarexpressride.com
+Board the train at Bedale for a trip to Scruton, where you’ll meet some of the local characters from the early 1900s.
+On the return journey, stop off at Leeming Bar to explore the superbly restored station buildings, carefully brought back to their 1920s appearance with support from the Heritage Lottery Fund.
+Meet the station staff and, if the Station Master isn’t looking, sneak a peek into his parlour!
+Our highly popular Polar Express services begin running in November.
+For details and booking, visit: https://yorkshiredalesthepolarexpressride.com

 - Location

-- Wensleydale Railway plc, Leeming Bar Station, 1 Leases Road, Leeming Bar, Northallerton, North Yorkshire, DL7 9AR, GB
+- Leeming Bar Station, 1 Leases Road, Leeming Bar, Northallerton, North Yorkshire, DL7 9AR, GB

 - Distance